 How to respond to a body negative compliment

-It could really take a tool on your body image and self esteem if you are at the receiving end of a backhand compliment.
+It could really take a toll on your body image and self-esteem if you are at the receiving end of a backhand compliment.
 You can refuse to receive a body negative compliment and tell it is for what it really is.
 Best case, they will become aware of their mistake and apologies.
 Worst case, they might take an offense, when it is you who should be offended to be served a backhand compliment.
-Body Confidence Coach Michelle Elman encourages you that you should not just let go the body negative compliments go because it’s all fun and lovely until it becomes an obsession and everyday goal.
+Body Confidence Coach Michelle Elman encourages you that you should not just let go of the body negative compliments go because it’s all fun and lovely until it becomes an obsession and everyday goal.

 You can simply say:

 - I am sure you mean it as a compliment but I don’t feel carrying oneself gracefully has to do anything with one’s height.